Quick and easy access to recreational privileges in Iowa, including hunting, fishing, and specialty licenses:

 Old water supply wells can be a hazard to personal safety and to the groundwater you drink.
-Abandoned wells that are left standing open and un-plugged pose a risk because they provide a direct vertical pathway for chemicals and contaminated water to enter the deeper aquifers.
+Abandoned wells that are left standing open and un-plugged pose a risk because they provide a direct vertical pathway for chemicals and contaminated water to enter deeper, currently protected aquifers.

 You can help protect your drinking water and the groundwater by having all of your unneeded wells properly plugged.
 To find out more about well plugging and how you can participate in a grant program that will pay part of your well plugging costs, please visit our